Impure-King/base-tensorwrap/README.md

 TensorWrap works by creating a layer of abstraction over JAX's low level api and introducing TensorFlow + PyTorch component's while supporting Autograd.

-This is a personal project, not professionally affliated with Google in anyway.
+This is a personal project, not professionally affliated with Google in any way.
 Expect bugs and several incompatibilities/difference from the original libraries.
 Please help by trying it out, [reporting bugs](https://github.com/Impure-King/base-tensorwrap/issues), and letting us know what you think!